Meet the team

 Julian’s previous roles include: Reserve Collections Manager at the National Maritime Museum, Operations & Liaison Officer at the Victoria & Albert Museum, Assistant Keeper: Conservation Management at the Staffordshire Arts & Museum Service, and Documentation Officer at Oldham Museum.

-Jen is responsible for the Museum’s marketing strategy and implementation, including its website and external marketing communications.
+Jen is responsible for the Museum’s marketing strategy and implementation, including its website and all marketing communications.